-Another of the most common capsule wardrobe mistakes is copying another person’s capsule.
+Another of the most common capsule wardrobe mistakes is copying another person’s closet.

 It goes back to research again.
 I see lots of pretty pictures of everyone else’s wardrobe and I think “it would be so much easier to just take this list and copy it”.

 It might sound easier but it may cause you endless frustration.

 There are a couple of problems with this plan:

 - You own clothing that will already work and it needs to be taken into account.

 - You have a style that’s all your own, there’ s no need to copy someone else.